altayaydemir/altay-dot-wtf/data/books/everything-is-fucked.md

 Nietzsche foresaw the technological improvements will stop blindly worshipping a supernatural power –the old friend, god.
 Eventually, each of us become a god on our own hence we have power to create.
 This, however, leads to nothing but repetitive confrontations of the uncomfortable truth.
 This makes us unhappy, crave for more power, and be a warmonger.

-That's what Zearhaust meant by _"God is dead.
+That's what Zarathustra meant by _"God is dead.
 God remains dead.
 And we have killed him.
 How shall we comfort ourselves, the murderers of all murderers?
 What was holiest and mightiest of all that the world has yet owned has bled to death under our knives: who will wipe this blood off us?
 What water is there for us to clean ourselves?
 What festivals of atonement, what sacred games shall we have to invent?
 Is not the greatness of this deed too great for us?
 Must we ourselves not become gods simply to appear worthy of it?"_

 No matter what they're based on, religious beliefs will conflict unless they destroy each other.
 Each destruction will lead to creation of new religions.
 But new religions are not created by _the god_, nor they are for _the god_.
 They are between gods, and gods are us.